F6ITU/Mentor/README.md

 predistorsion -aka "pure signal"- sampling)

-3D image of the board are stored on this repo

-Mentor up.jpg

-Mentor dwn

-true picture of the first prototype

 Board's dimensions are oversized to fit the 5x10 and 10x10cm size of all board of the Hermes project under Kicad: